chef/chef-web-docs/chef_master/source/chef_repo.rst

      knife[:aws_secret_access_key] = ENV['AWS_SECRET_ACCESS_KEY']
 .. end_tag

-Create the Chef repository
+Create the chef-repo
 =====================================================

-Use the `chef generate repo command </ctl_chef.html#chef-generate-repo>`__ to create the Chef Infra repository.
+Use the `chef generate repo command </ctl_chef.html#chef-generate-repo>`__ to create your chef-repo directory along with the base folder structure.
+This command uses the ``chef`` command-line tool that is packaged as part of Chef Workstation to create a chef-repo.

 .. code-block:: bash

    $ chef generate repo REPO_NAME

-This command uses the ``chef`` command-line tool that is packaged as part of Chef Workstation to create a chef-repo.
+.. note:: By default the chef generate repo command generates a base chef-repo configured for Policyfiles.
+To create a repository setup for Roles and Environments instead use the ``--roles`` flag when running the command.